While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Neem oil is perfect for small infestations of springtails along with other kinds of pests.
 It burns the springtails and also suffocates them as it coats their entire bodies.

-To apply a neem oil treatment, all you need to do is mix together a combination of water and neem oil in a garden sprayer and apply to the foliage, or simply drench the roots if that’s where the majority of your springtails are residing.
+To apply a neem oil treatment, all you need to do is mix together a combination of water and neem oil.
+From there you simply add to a garden sprayer and apply to the foliage, or simply drench the roots if that’s where the majority of your springtails are residing.

 Wait 24 hours for a reaction, then apply again if you still see high insect activity.
 You may begin to see clusters of springtails very shortly after.
 For more information on how to use neem oil in the garden, check out our detailed guide!